eclectic-coding/gridsome-graphql-markdown/content/posts/rails-configuration.md

 canonical_url: false
 description: Learn about my journey, learning how to set up a configuration file to streamline creating new Rails project.
 ---
 So this article you can file away as what I learned today [#TIL](https://twitter.com/hashtag/TIL?src=hashtag_click).
 This surprised me so much I am writing to share.
-Thisd is written specifically about [Ruby on Rails]() and the initial set up.
+This is written specifically about [Ruby on Rails](https://rubyonrails.org/) and the initial set up.

 ## Details
-When ever I start a new project with a CLI generate, I spend several minutes setting the environment up like I like it to begin developing, and I imagine any developer does ths same.
+When ever I start a new project with a CLI generate, I spend several minutes setting the environment up like I like it to begin developing, and I imagine any developer does the same.

 For instance, when I start a React project using Create React App, it is always the same:
 - Make `src/components` directory